keybraker/mediarizer/README.md

 ## Release History

 * v1.7.0: 22 August 2017: Memory added, for stop and restart.
-* v1.6.0: 20 August 2017: Fully functional duplication deletion.
+* v1.6.0: 20 August 2017: Fully functional duplication deletion (BETA).
 * v1.5.0: 19 August 2017: Added duplication deletion.
 * v1.1.2: 18 August 2017: Added -flags for a more controlled organisation.
 * v1.1.1: 17 August 2017: Now photos and videos are separated in to diffrent folders for maximum organisation.